 A: I would say big cities in KP have embraced digitization, but a lot of work still needs to be done for digitization in the remote towns of KP so that people don’t use the internet just for entertainment, but also to educate themselves, and access resources and services.

-A: I am working on the Integrated Patient Management System (IPMS) project for the Health Department as a data analyst.
-I have been using SQL previously, but after joining the Fellowship, we were introduced to a new tool that I never used before, “PowerBI,” for data analysis.
-It has been going great for the past couple of months as we are adapting to new tools and learning new things each day.
+A: I worked on the Integrated Performance Management System (IPMS) project for the Health Department as a data analyst.
+I have been using SQL previously, but after joining the Fellowship, we were introduced to a new tool that I had never used before which was “PowerBI,” for data analysis.

 Q: In a few words, describe what skills and knowledge you bring to our team.